 iNFORM Wireless Nurse Call System

-iNFORM emergency communication system is a user-friendly mobile communication system providing the families of patients with proof their loved ones’ needs are met right on their smart phones. iNFORM shows users the following information:
+iNFORM emergency communication system is a user-friendly mobile communication system providing the families of patients with real-time updates on the care of their loved ones delivered right to their smart phones. iNFORM shows users the following information:

 - From which resident, where, and when a call came